 - What is the ambient temperature of where you have your aquarium set up?

-- All of these things will be a factor in determining the size of your heater needs.
+All of these things will be a factor in determining the size of your heater needs.
 The basic rule of thumb for wattage is to use between 2.5 and 5 watts per gallon of actual water volume in the aquarium.
 Example: For 50 gallons of water using 5 watts per gallon you want 250 watts total.
-You can choose to use 1-250 watt unit, or 2-125 watt units, and so on.
+You can choose to use one 250 watt unit, or two 125 watt units, and so on.

-Referred to in degrees (°) as Celsius or Centigrade (C), and Fahrenheit (F), most saltwater aquarium books and articles use only one reference or the other, therefore you might need to convert from °C to °F, or vice versa.
+Referred to in degrees as Celsius or Centigrade (C), and Fahrenheit (F), most saltwater aquarium books and articles use only one reference or the other, therefore you might need to convert from degrees C to degrees F, or vice versa.

 Maintaining an optimal and steady temperature is of the utmost importance to your tank inhabitants, but can sometimes present challenges for many aquarist, especially during cold winter or hot summer months.
 One solution to controlling falling, rising, or constantly fluctuating temperatures any time of the year is to install a chiller.